Embedded software development for 3D bioprinters

 Lemberg Solutions was able to quickly set up an initial team of Embedded Linux/Qt engineers and later scale it based on actual business needs.
 Our client was happy to have us quickly onboarded and ready to improve their Qt and Embedded Linux apps as well as a customer web portal built on Flutter.
 Aside from fixing bugs and refactoring code, we contribute to developing new features allowing for more convenient 3D modeling of human organs.

 CELLINK had already been working with distributed teams when they contacted Lemberg Solutions.
-They were looking for a tech company with relevant specialists to add even more skills to their team.
+They were looking for a tech company providing embedded Linux development services and relevant specialists to add even more skills to their team.
 Lemberg Solutions engineers have extensive expertise in IoT system development and, after several interview rounds, CELLINK was convinced of our professionalism and decided to start cooperating with us.

 To manage their remote workers, CELLINK sticks to a Scrum workflow and holds regular meetings.
 Also, they ensure close communication between remote teams around the globe to integrate improvements as fast as possible.